-Richard Baroway (1980) is an attorney with Farleigh Wada Witt in Portland, Oregon.
+Richard Baroway (1980) is an attorney with Tomasi Salyer Baroway in Portland, Oregon.
 He earned his J.D. from Willamette University.

-Allan C. Bee (1982) is currently the Director of Admissions at CSU, Chico.
+Allan C. Bee (1982) retired as the Director of Admissions at CSU, Chico in 2014.
+Currently, he is a grant writer/editor and works part-time as a communication planning consultant at Butte College.
 He graduated with a double major in Spanish and political science; he also received an MPA in 1995 from CSU, Chico.

-Michael J. Boyajian (1982) is an attorney at the Five Cities Law Center, Grover Beach, CA. He earned his J.D. from Southwestern University School of Law.
+Michael J. Boyajian (1982) is a real estate attorney with Michael J. Boyajian Law Offices.
+He earned his J.D. from Southwestern University School of Law.

-Gary Costello (1981) has been a consultant for the World Bank, headquartered in Washington, D.C.
+Gary Costello (1981) is a Senior Environmental Consultant for the World Bank, headquartered in Washington, D.C.
 He earned an M.A. in Public Administration from Harvard.

-Karen Dziurzynski Cox (1983) is a history teacher and chair of the Department of History and Social Studies at Atrisco Heritage Academy High School in Albuquerque, New Mexico.
+Karen Cox (1983) is a humanities teacher at Manzano High School in Albequerque, NM, and the Academy Head of Health and Social Sciences at Atrisco Heritage Academy High School, asecondary education school also located in Albequerque.
 She has published a chapter on the Atrisco land grant in an anthology of New Mexico history and she was recently one of 58 winners nationwide of a James Madison Fellowship to study for a dual history and law degree at St. John’s College in Santa Fe.
 Earlier, Karen served as a graduate intern at the United Nations.

-Elaine Enos (1983) is Executive Director of Public Events at Stanford University.
+Elaine Enos (1983) is Executive Director of Special Events & Protocol at Stanford University.

 John Furlong (1989) is a Senior Project Manager at South Coast Environmental Consulting.
 He provides regulatory guidance, compliance management, permitting, air dispersion modeling, and health risk assessment services to a variety of industries.

-Leah Green (1983) is the founder and director of The Compassionate Listening Project which teach skills for peace building and reconciliation in families, communities, on the job, and in the world.
+Leah Green (1983) is the founder and director of The Compassionate Listening Project, which teaches skills for peace building and reconciliation in families, communities, on the job, and in the world.
 The Project began in 1990 as Mid-East Citizen Diplomacy.
-She has a master’s degree in public policy from the University of Washington.
+She has master’s degrees in Public Administration and Middle Eastern Studies from the University of Washington.

-Robert T. Johnson (1989) is Executive Vice President and Senior Claims Counsel for Balboa Insurance Group.
+Robert Johnson (1989) is currently employed at Tower Hill Insurance Group.
+Previously, he was Executive Vice President and Senior Claims Counsel for Balboa Insurance Group.
 He reports that “while my job does not directly involve political issues, my education does come in handy for explaining government processes including the development of statutory law, the operation of regulatory agencies, and the function of the courts.”
 He earned a J.D. from California Western School of Law in 1991.